Commonwealth Railways: The Ghan

 The Ghan train commenced operation for the Commonwealth Railways when they took over the narrow-gauge Central Australia Railway from the South Australian Railways in 1926.
-It ran between Port Augusta and Oodnadatta initially, being extended to Alice Springs in 1929.
+It ran between Port Augusta and Oodnadatta initially, being extended to Alice Springs (Mparntwe) in 1929.
 When the new standard gauge to Marree line opened in 1957 the journey was broken into two.
 A standard-gauge run from Port Pirie Junction to Marree, with the rest of the journey remaining on narrow gauge.

 Indian Pacific

 The Indian Pacific commenced operating in February 1970 between Sydney and Perth following completion of the standard gauge line.
 Commonwealth Railways were responsible for the train from Port Pirie to Kalgoorlie.

 Tea & Sugar

 The Tea & Sugar was a train that serviced isolated Australian towns between Port Augusta and Kalgoorlie.
 The train provided all the supplies for remote towns in South and Western Australia that were mainly inhabited by railway workers who maintained the line.